 We have all seen articles recommending explorative (exploratory) testing as a way to spot bugs faster and earlier in the development process.
 You may also have wondered if that is really the case.
 On the surface, ad-hoc testing offers many of the same benefits as exploratory testing.
 However, there is a small difference between exploratory and ad-hoc testing by definition.
 And knowing the difference would save you from potential miscommunication.
 Let’s compare.

 Difference between the two.

-According to qatestLab an similar sources, the difference is only the steps taken to get familiarized with the software before testing.
+We are not going to address monkey testing today.
+But according to qatestLab and similar sources, the difference is only the steps taken to get familiarized with the software before testing.
 "Ad Hoc Testing implies learning of the software before its testing.
-During Exploratory Testing, you learn and test the software simultaneously. ...
-Before Exploratory Testing of the software, you may learn this software."
+During Exploratory Testing, you learn and test the software simultaneously."

 Ad-hoc testing is an informal, free-form method of software testing, which you can perform without profound knowledge of test subject that offers the possibility of unearthing critical bugs missed by automated or regression testing.

 In another words, it is far from structured.
 Therefore, it doesn’t have any rules, goals, documented plan or target, so the efficiency of such kind of testing really depends on the experience level of the tester.
 It can be missed that without any specifications, ad hoc testing is difficult to manage and often inherent lack of documentation means that any discovered bugs will be difficult to reproduce as well.

 Exploratory testing, on the other hand, offers the freedom of ad hoc testing with more advantages from somewhat formal testing.
 While leaving the room for tester to think creatively and critically when executing their test, it is mandatory to create documentation of test cases and have a set of goals.
 It is a kind of testing in which the tester thoroughly asks the questions about what the product can do and how to sort out appropriate testing.